pschuegr/lazy_paperclip/README.markdown

 Status
 ------

 This is reasonably functional right now, but only works with Datamapper.
-Ultimately I'd like to set it up for ActiveRecord as well, but I'll wait until I have a bit of time to work on it.
+Ultimately I'd like to set it up for ActiveRecord as well, but I'll wait until I have a bit more time to work on it.

 Usage
 -----